adrydry/Learning-DevOps/30 days devops with Shack.md/Day 1.md

 ## DAY 1: WHAT IS DEVOPS

-Def DevOps is a set of practices that help to move code from the development to the operation troughout different phases as Building, testing, security analysins, deployement and monitoring.
+Def DevOps is a set of practices that help to move code from the development to the operation troughout different phases as Building, testing, security analysis, deployement and monitoring.

 ## What to do to apply the Devops process in our application?